 I usually pay a little higher than the going rate in the neighborhood.
-In my village, the starting salary is 3,000 pesos.
-I usually give 3,000 pesos for the first month then increase to 3,500 pesos the next month.
+In my current residence , the starting salary is 3,000 pesos.
+I usually give 4,000 pesos for the first month then give an increase the next month and so on.
 The salary of the Yayas is a lot more.
 I often gave a higher salary so that they are not pirated by neighbors.
 After all that training, I am not about to benefit another person.

 7. Never give old things away .

 The tendency of some helpers is that it “might” be okay to get this item since it’s old anyway .
 Or it’s not been used.
 I felt really betrayed whenever I catch my things taken away without my permission.
 It was as if “stealing is okay” since “they don’t use it anymore” or “they won’t notice it’s taken”.
 I often tell them to ask me if they want an item and I will sell it at a giveaway price.
 Whenever I have a garage sale, I give them the first pick and a 10% of the sale proceeds.

 8. Tell your spouse that you are the mistress of the household.